After you’ve submitted your application, you may be offered an opportunity to interview with a Dartmouth graduate who lives in your local community.

 - The Admissions Office does not take requests for interviews.
 We forward applicant contact information to volunteer alumni interviewers.
 Our alumni then contact students directly to schedule interviews.

-- Interviews for Early Decisions candidates are usually scheduled around November.
+- Interviews for Regular Decisions candidates are usually scheduled throughout January and February.
 Our interviewers will typically use the email address you provided in your application to contact you to set up a meeting time.

 Interviews aren’t required